Las Vegas, Speakeasies

 Speakeasy Las Vegas - Ghost Donkey

-Las Vegas newest speakeasy, and my personal favorite, The Lock.
-In Bally’s, follow the signs to the Cabinet of Curiosities downstairs from the casino floor.
-This is Bally’s new bar, and it’s actually gorgeous and you will be glad you found it.
+One of Las Vegas’ newer speakeasies, and my personal favorite, The Lock.
+In Horseshoe Las Vegas, follow the signs to the Cabinet of Curiosities downstairs from the casino floor.
+Cabinet of Curiosities is actually gorgeous and you will be glad you found it.
 Eclectic, weird curiosities decorate this bar.
 I loved the blue leather couch, so elegant and indulgent feeling.

 At the end of the room is a big door that looks almost like a huge bank vault door.
 Pickup the phone and the The Locksmith will answer, if you have a reservation, or they have room, The Locksmith will come out to get you.

-You are guided back to a room filled with safes.
+The Locksmith guides you back to a room filled with safes.
 Each safe contains a numeric clue inside to the locked door.
 You must arrange the clues to get the combination to the door lock.
-Once the code is solved, or you beg the Locksmith for help, you crawl through the big safe door if you are adventurous, or walk through the big inner vault door if you are a little boring (there are different codes for the two different doors), and boom, you are in.
+Once the code is solved, or you beg the Locksmith for help, you crawl through the big safe door (if you are adventurous).
+You walk through the big inner vault door if you are a little boring (there are different codes for the two different doors), and boom, you are in.

 Our mixologist nailed the cocktails.